Sam Levene: Early life

-Levene's father, who anglicized his name as Harry Levine, was an orthodox Jewish cantor, who never was in a theater and thus never saw Sam perform.
-His mother, Beth Weiner, saw every one of Levene's early performances.

-Broadway debut
+Broadway

 On April 20, 1927, Levene made his Broadway stage debut earning 60 dollars a week with his first Actor's Equity contract.
-A five line role, Levene acted as District Attorney William Thompson in the original Broadway melodrama Wall Street, a play that only ran for three weeks at the Hudson Theatre.
+A five-line role, Levene acted as District Attorney William Thompson in the original Broadway melodrama Wall Street, a play that only ran for three weeks at the Hudson Theatre.

-Broadway presence

 In 1980, Levene's last and thirty-ninth Broadway credit was his starring role as Daniel Horowitz in the 1980 comedy Horowitz and Mrs. Washington directed by Joshua Logan which closed after a run of only 10 previews and six performances at the John Golden Theatre.
 Although the Henry Denker comedy was panned, Levene's star power and comedic performance enabled a five-month tour of Horowitz and Mrs. Washington which went on Christmas hiatus on Saturday December 13, 1980, and turned out to be Levene's final stage performance in Canada, just two weeks prior to his death on December 28, 1980.

-Levene's Broadway career began with five years of steady employment in nondescript roles in ten Broadway plays, including a successive series of flops.
-One titled Solitaire (1929), was a Broadway play about a Coney Island midget that only ran four performances at the now demolished Waldorf Theatre, partially financed with $500 last minute investment from Levene's older brother Joe.
+Levene's Broadway career began with five years of steady employment in nondescript roles in ten Broadway plays, including a series of flops.
+One titled Solitaire (1929), was a Broadway play about a Coney Island midget that only ran four performances at the now demolished Waldorf Theatre, partially financed with a $500 last-minute investment from Levene's older brother Joe.

-Emanuel Azenberg and Eugene Wolsk worked with Levene twice in two Broadway productions and two national tours; the first time as company managers when Levene replaced Alan King in the starring role of Dr. Jack Kingsley in the original Broadway production of The Impossible Years (1966) which Levene performed 322 times on Broadway and later headlined and starred in the national tour.
+Emanuel Azenberg and Eugene Wolsk worked with Levene twice in two Broadway productions and two national tours; the first time as company managers when Levene replaced Alan King in the starring role of Dr. Jack Kingsley in the original Broadway production of The Impossible Years (1966), which Levene performed 322 times on Broadway and later headlined and starred in the national tour.
 Six years later, Azenberrg and Wolsk were lead producers when Levene was cast as Al Lewis opposite Jack Albertson as Willie Clark to co-star in Neil Simon's The Sunshine Boys (1972); after performing the role of Al Lewis 466 times in the original Broadway production, Levene and Albertson headlined the subsequent national tour.
-In his December 21, 1972 review of the original Broadway production of The Sunshine Boys in The New York Times, theatre critic Clive Barnes wrote, "Jack Albertson as the heart stricken comic never puts a line wrong.
+In his December 21, 1972, review of the original Broadway production of The Sunshine Boys in The New York Times, theatre critic Clive Barnes wrote, "Jack Albertson as the heart-stricken comic never puts a line wrong.
 He is always pathetic but never enough to make you cry.
 Lovely.
 His acerbic partner, Sam Levene, is as tough as vintage chewing gum, and yet with a sort of credible lovability."